S2S (mathematics): Theories related to S2S

 For every finite k, the monadic second order (MSO) theory of countable graphs with treewidth ≤k (and a corresponding tree decomposition) is interpretable in S2S (see Courcelle's theorem).
 For example, the MSO theory of trees (as graphs) or of series-parallel graphs is decidable.
 Here (i.e. for bounded tree width), we can also interpret the finiteness quantifier for a set of vertices (or edges), and also count vertices (or edges) in a set modulo a fixed integer.
 Allowing uncountable graphs does not change the theory.
 Also, for comparison, S1S can interpret connected graphs of bounded pathwidth.

 By contrast, for every set of graphs of unbounded treewidth, its existential (i.e. Σ11) MSO theory is undecidable if we allow predicates on both vertices and edges.
 Thus, in a sense, decidability of S2S is the best possible.
 Graphs with unbounded treewidth have large grid minors, which can be used to simulate a Turing machine.

 By reduction to S2S, the MSO theory of countable orders is decidable, as is the MSO theory of countable trees with their Kleene–Brouwer orders.
 However, the MSO theory of ($\mathbb{R}$, <) is undecidable.
 The MSO theory of ordinals <ω2 is decidable; decidability for ω2 is independent of ZFC (assuming Con(ZFC + weakly compact cardinal)).
-Also, an ordinal is definable using monadic second order logic on ordinals iff it can be obtained obtained from definable regular cardinals by ordinal addition and multiplication.
+Also, an ordinal is definable using monadic second order logic on ordinals iff it can be obtained from definable regular cardinals by ordinal addition and multiplication.

 S2S is useful for decidability of certain modal logics, with Kripke semantics naturally leading to trees.

 S2S+U (or just S1S+U) is undecidable if U is the unbounding quantifier — UX Φ(X) iff Φ(X) holds for some arbitrarily large finite X. However, WS2S+U, even with quantification over infinite paths, is decidable, even with S2S subformulas that do not contain U.